ethanokamura/perfectline/src/content/cpp-101/loops.md

 Remember, both types of loops are important tools in programming and are used in different situations depending on what you're trying to achieve!

-The last thing I should cover are range-based `for` loops.
-Ranged based for loops are similar to `foreach` loops in other languages.
+The last thing I should cover is range-based `for` loops.
+Ranged-based for loops are similar to `foreach` loops in other languages.
 For example, for each `char` in a `std::string` do something!

-In this snippet, the ranged-based for loop capitalized each letter in the given string.
+In this snippet, the ranged-based loop capitalized each letter in the given string.

 ```cpp
 std::string str = "hello!";